muaz-khan/WebRTC-Experiment/p2p-share/README.md

-## WebRTC P2P File Sharing

-It is a WebRTC **one-to-many** file sharing experiment.

-This **WebRTC File Broadcasting** experiment is a little bit old.

-Try [WebRTC P2P Group File Sharing](https://github.com/muaz-khan/WebRTC-Experiment/tree/master/file-hangout) experiment that allows you:
+#### It is considered deprecated!
+Try [WebRTC P2P Group File Sharing](https://github.com/muaz-khan/WebRTC-Experiment/tree/master/file-hangout) Experiment instead.

+that allows you:

 1. Share files in a group (many-to-many)
 2. Unlimited data connections on Firefox

-### How WebRTC file sharing experiment works?
+#### How WebRTC file sharing experiment works?

 1. It shares the file directly over all connected data ports
 2. By default `16 SCTP` ports are used by Firefox!

+If 16 SCTP streams are used in one-to-one data connection.
+In 10 peers session; **160 SCTP** streams will be used which is really awkward!

+That's why it is strongly suggested to not open multiple peer connections on single page!

-### Is this a P2P file distributing system?
+#### Is this a P2P file distributing system?

-Sure, it is a P2P file distribution using `RTCDataChannel` APIs.
+Well, maybe!

-### Is this a torrent like file distributing/sharing system?
+#### Is this a torrent like file distributing/sharing system?

 This P2P file sharing experiment works like this: